-Your patella, commonly referred to as the kneecap, is a common source of pain for those who participate in distance running, jumping, and other high-stress activities that cause excessive impact on the knee.
+Your patella commonly referred to as the kneecap, is a common source of pain for those who participate in distance running, jumping, and other high-stress activities that cause an excessive impact on the knee.
 A common injury that causes patella pain is known as runner’s knee, which causes dull, aching, and occasionally sharp pain around the kneecap as a result of excess stress on the cartilage under the patella.

 Dr. David Dare is a fellowship-trained orthopedic surgeon specializing in knee and shoulder injuries.
 He has extensive experience working with athletes who are suffering from knee pain, creating customized treatment plans that get you back to your regular routine and activities quickly.

 Patella pain is most commonly associated with one of the following:

 - Imbalance in muscle strength or muscle weakness, which can cause unnatural wear on the knee joint